Skip to Content

 There are even caves made up entirely of selenite.
 For example, unlike other gypsum caves where gypsum occurs as aggregates, in the Naica caves in Chihuahua, Mexico, there is a 100-meter-long room with giant selenite crystals up to 11.40 meters (37.4 ft).

 Can you imagine a crystal weighing over 55 tonnes?
 By the way, 50 tonnes is 5,000,000 carats.
 Impressive, isn’t it?
 Selenite from the cave is protected by the government.
-Still, there are tonnes and tonnes of other materials available all over the world.
+Still, there are tonnes and tonnes of other materials available worldwide.

 You can even find some selenite or common gypsum crystals by yourself.
-Look for soil reach in clay, pure clay ideally, and if you live in an arid area, explore cracks of clay during hot days.
+Look for soil reach in clay, pure clay ideally, and if you live in an arid area, explore clay cracks during hot days.
 Some tiny crystals can be found.
 Like these, found by the author.

 Selenite crystal.
 Photo by O. Rybnikova